 The theoretical interpretation of the subject and sense of education for old age people has begun in the middle 70th of XX century.
-It was the first stage of educational gerontology, which determined its main target: to instruct old age people how to help themselves during hard life periods, how to be an active member of community and still have a strong hold over their life (H. McClusky).
-Other interpretations of education of older adults / third age people emphasize on striving for independence: learning of the third agers is the process of self-development, self-realization and receiving some new experience (B. Groombridge).
-Learning in late life is viewed as the activity that affords opportunity to control their own lives; also it is considered as the emancipation process, in some way, as old people will be able to cope with their problems themselves, shift for themselves, and to be inaccessible to another's will [1].
+It was the first stage of educational gerontology which determined its main target: to instruct old age people how to help themselves during hard life periods, how to be an active member of community and still have a strong hold over their life (McClusky).
+Other interpretations of education of old/third age people emphasize on striving for independence: learning of the third agers is the process of self-development, self-realization and receiving some new experience (Groombridge); the activity that affords opportunity to control their own lives; the emancipation process, in some way, as old people will be able to cope with their problems themselves, shift for themselves, and to be inaccessible to another's will (Phillipson) [1].

 Recently, the craving for independence is supposed as a prevailing tendency in education of the third age people.
 On the one hand, this tendency arose on the bases of theoretical gerontology that declares individual's activity; on the other hand, it was a result of social costs reduction in most countries.
-Independence under present-day conditions should be associated with an individual's sustainable development.
+Independence under present-day conditions should be connected with an individual's sustainable development.

-Under present-day conditions, the context for lifelong learning programs is changing, presenting us both opportunities and challenges that are new in human development.
-A change in the structure of life course has been emerging as the result of rising human life expectancy.
-Moreover, that rise is one of the most amazing facts in modern history (W. Sadler) [10].
+Under present-day conditions the context for Lifelong Learning programs is changing, presenting us both opportunities and challenges that are new in human development.
+A change in the structure of life course has been emerging as a consequence of rising human life expectancy.
+And that rise is one of the most amazing facts in modern history (Sadler) [8].

-During the 20th century, most developed nations experienced a longevity revolution.
-In the USA the average life expectancy increased from 47.3 in 1900 to
+During the 20^{th} century most developed nations experienced a Longevity Revolution.
+In the USA the average life expectancy increased from 47.3 in 1900 to 77.5 in 2000 (Treas)

-77.5 in 2000 (J. Treas) [12].
-In the United States today there are three million people over 85 and it is predicted the figure will be thirty million by 2050 [9].
+[10].
+In the United States today there are three million people over 85 and it is predicted the figure will be thirty million by 2050 [7].

-According to UNO, the average life expectancy has increased about 30 years since 1950 and at the beginning of 20th century makes 68.
+According to UNO, the average life expectancy has increased about 30 years from 1950 and makes 68.
 People live the longest lives in Scandinavian countries and in Australia (over 80), West European countries, Japan, New Zealand, and Canada (over 78).
 In East European countries the average figure is 74, and in Ukraine - 69 [4].

 Social, economic and cultural changes of the 20th century facilitated the rise of living standards, the improving of medical care that influenced upon significant increase of life expectancy.
 The increasing old-age population ratio occurs at the demographic level in many countries.
-The vital senility threshold (according to the demographists of UNO, it makes 7% of all 65-year old people and over, in comparison with the total population, or 12% of all 60-year old people and over, according to Polish demographist Rosset, 1959) was first overdrawn by France (1870), then Great Britain (1931), Germany (1937), the USA (1940), and Poland (1967) [15].
+The vital senility threshold (according to the demographists of UNO, it makes 7% of all 65-year old people and over, in comparison with the total population, or 12% of all 60-year old people and over, according to Polish demographist Rosset, 1959) was first overdrawn by France (1870), then Great Britain (1931), Germany (1937), the USA (1940), and Poland (1967), (Rocznik Demograficzny, 2010) [11].